leanprover/theorem_proving_in_lean4/quantifiers_and_equality.rst

       from (add_mul x y x) ▸ (add_mul x y y) ▸ h1,
     h2.trans (add_assoc (x * x + y * x) (x * y) (y * y)).symm

 Notice that the second implicit parameter to ``eq.subst``, which provides the context in which the substitution is to occur, has type ``α → Prop``.
 Inferring this predicate therefore requires an instance of *higher-order unification*.
-In full generally, the problem of determining whether a higher-order unifier exists is undecidable, and Lean can at best provide imperfect and approximate solutions to the problem.
+In full generality, the problem of determining whether a higher-order unifier exists is undecidable, and Lean can at best provide imperfect and approximate solutions to the problem.
 As a result, ``eq.subst`` doesn't always do what you want it to.
 This issue is discussed in greater detail in :numref:`elaboration_hints`.

 Because equational reasoning is so common and important, Lean provides a number of mechanisms to carry it out more effectively.
 The next section offers syntax that allow you to write calculational proofs in a more natural and perspicuous way.
 But, more importantly, equational reasoning is supported by a term rewriter, a simplifier, and other kinds of automation.
 The term rewriter and simplifier are described briefly in the next section, and then in greater detail in the next chapter.